andrewwestling/dotfiles/README.md

 ## 1Password

-Set up using the camera / phone thing via mobile app.
+Set up using the camera/phone thing via mobile app.
+Use Yubikey for MFA.

 ## iCloud